IgniteUI/indigo-design-docfx/en/components/hierarchical-grid-skeleton.md

 ## Usage

-When creating hierarchical grids, avoid combining standard and skeleton cells.
-Data is either present for all cells, or for none of them, thus the two types should not be used within the same grid layout.
+When creating hierarchical grids, avoid combining standard and skeleton cells within the same hierarchy level.
+Data is either present for all cells and grids on a given level, or for none of them.
+Combining standard and skeleton cells is appropriate only in a very limited set of use cases such as the presets explained above.

 | Do                                                                                                | Don't                                                                                                 |
 | ------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |